Rodney A. Smolla

 Rodney A. Smolla, is an American author, First Amendment scholar and lawyer.
-He is currently the president of the Vermont Law School, and former dean of the Widener University Delaware Law School until spring 2022.
-He was the 11th president of Furman University.
-In 2015, it was announced that on 1 July of that year, Smolla would become the dean of the newly separate Delaware Law School of Widener University.
+Since 2022, he has served as the president of the Vermont Law and Graduate School, and was the 11th president of Furman University from 2010 to 2013.

+Education

-Smolla went to Yale University as an undergraduate and also to Duke University Law School, where he finished first in his class.
+Smolla went to Yale University as an undergraduate and to Duke University Law School, where he finished first in his class.
 After his graduation, Smolla served as a clerk for Charles Clark, a judge on the Fifth Circuit Court of Appeals, in 1978–1979.

+Career

+Academic

 Smolla began his academic career at the DePaul University College of Law in 1980.
 After teaching at the University of Illinois College of Law, the University of Arkansas School of Law, and the University of Denver College of Law, he served as a professor at William & Mary Law School, where he was also director of the Institute of Bill of Rights Law.
+He has also served as a visiting professor at Duke University Law School and the University of Melbourne Law School.

 In 2003, he was named Dean of the University of Richmond School of Law.
-Smolla became Dean of Washington and Lee University School of Law on 1 July 2007, where he established their innovative third-year law program.
-He was a visiting professor at Duke University Law School and the University of Melbourne Law School.
+Smolla became Dean of Washington and Lee University School of Law in July 2007, where he established their innovative third-year law program.
+He was the 11th president of Furman University from 2010 to 2013.
+From 2015 to 2022, Smolla served as the dean of the Widener University Delaware Law School.

+Since July 2022, he has served as the president of the Vermont Law School.
+On April 9, 2025, he announced he will be stepping down from his role as president of the law school.

+Legal work

+Since July 2025, Smolla has been Senior Counsel at Meier Watkins Phillips Pusch LLP, a top U.S. law firm for First Amendment Litigation (Mainly Plaintiff) and High Net Worth Defamation & Reputation Management.

 In 2002, Smolla argued Virginia v.
 Black before the Supreme Court of the United States.
 The case revolved around the constitutionality of Virginia's cross burning statute.

 In 2017, in the aftermath of the violent “Unite the Right” rally in Charlottesville, Virginia, Smolla was appointed by Gov. Terry McAuliffe to serve as a special advisor on First Amendment issues to the Governor’s Task Force on Public Safety, Preparedness and Response to Civil Unrest.

 Smolla serves on the board of directors of the Media General Corporation.
-He has served on numerous other civic, community, and professional boards.

 Smolla was the director of the Annenberg Washington Program Libel Reform Project, and author of the Annenberg Libel Reform Report that emerged from the blue ribbon task force on that project.
 He has also testified before the Senate Judiciary Committee on the topic of the reporter's privilege.